KamitaniLab/PyFastL2LiR/readme.md

 * `X`: A matrix (# of training samples x # of voxels).
 * `Y`: A vector including label information (# of training samples x # of cnn features).
 * `alpha`: Regularization term of L2 normalization.
-* `n_faet`: # of features to be selected (feature selection is based on correlation coefficient).
+* `n_feat`: # of features to be selected (feature selection is based on correlation coefficient).

+See `demo.py` for more examples.

 ## Notice

-* Do not add bias term to `X`.
-* Feature selection is included.
-Please do not perform it by yourself.
+* You don't need to add bias term in `X`; `FastL2LiR` automatically adds the bias term in the input data.
+* `FastL2LiR.fit()` automatically performs feature selection.
+You don't need to select features by yourself.
-* `X` and `Y` should be z-scored with mean and variance of training data.
+* `X` and `Y` should be z-scored with mean and standard deviation of training data.